cod182/ms4-trescars-2023/README.md

 - Created a New App
 - Gave the App a unique name(tres-cars) and selected a local region
 - Under Deployment method selected Git Hub
-- Under Resoures, Postgres was installed as the database
+- Under Resources, Postgres was installed as the database
 - Connected my gitHub account to herku and the selected the correct repo for the site
 - Under Automatic Deploys, the main branch was selected and Enable clicked

 For storage, an AWS bucket was used.
 - create an aws account
 - search for s3 service
-- ceate a new bucket:
+- create a new bucket:
-    - give name, seclect a close server, uncheck 'block allpublic access'
+    - give name, select a close server, uncheck 'block all public access'
     - settings on bucked:
         - properties: static, used to host a website
         - permissions
             - CORS, set config policy
-            - bucket policy, use the policy generater: Type- s3 bucket polic.
+            - bucket policy, use the policy generator: Type- s3 bucket policy.
 Allow all principles (*). service- Amazon S3.
 Action - GetObject
                 - Copy ARN from bucket policy page and enter it in the ARN input
-                - Add statement then generate policy and copy polic into the bucket policy editor
+                - Add statement then generate policy and copy policy into the bucket policy editor
                 - add /* onto the end of the resource key to give access to all resources
             - Access control list - Public Access: Everyone
 - search for IAM in AWS